P-p-H-d/mlib/README.md

 ##### size\_t name\_hash(const name\_t container)

-Return a fast hash value of the container 'container', suitable to be used by a dictionnary.
+Return a fast hash value of the container 'container', suitable to be used by a dictionary.
 This method is only created only if the HASH method is provided.

 ##### void name\_get\_str(string\_t str, const name\_t container, bool append)